epic-gateway/true-ingress/src/README.md

 - Have one RX and one TX TC applicable on both EGW and NODE (behavior tweaked by configuration)
 - Share lookup maps if possible (no conflicts)
 - Keep it modular in case of future reorganization
 - Actions cannot chain (one TC instance can perform single operation ...
 There may be list of actions, but first match wins).
 There is no hard limitation, why action should not chain, but it would complicate things.
-Outcome of this rule is that DNAT of forward traffic will be always performed on EGW and SNAT of returning traffic will be performed either on NODE in case of DSO or on EGW otherwise.
 - Adding `tunnel-id` in GUE ping header + in `TABLE-TUNNEL` and `TABLE-SERVICE`.
 It allows to use multiple `services` in one `GUE tunnel` or one `service` per `GUE tunnel`.
 In case NAT settings change over time, this allows that all affected `GUE tunnels` will remain updated.

 ### PFC